hunterxxx/huawei-map-clustering/README.md

 # Huawei Map Clustering
-A high performance marker clustering library for Huawei Map
+A high performance marker clustering library for Huawei Map Clustering folder is the library.
+App is the example, check it out for easy implementation.

 <img src="Screenshots/100k.gif" width="320" height="685">

+Explained in article:
 https://medium.com/@heydjbaby/100k-clustered-markers-with-huawei-map-ffcba4168727

 ## Motivation